-State-residence time-dependency captures time dependence on events that members of the cohort could experience at different times.
-For example, in a model simulating a cohort of healthy individuals, they may experience disease onset at different times.
+Unlike simulation-time dependence, state-residence time dependence captures time dependence on events that members of the cohort could experience at different times.
+For example, members of a cohort of healthy individuals may experience disease onset at different times.
 Thus, parameters that depend on the time since disease onset cannot be implemented based on simulation time; instead, we need to track cohort members \emph{from their disease onset time}.
-We implement this type of time-dependency by expanding the model state space to include disease states that encode the time since an event has occurred.
+We implement state-residence time dependence by expanding the model state space to capture the history of the disease since disease onset.
 For example, instead of a single ``Sick'' state, individuals would transition first to the ``Sick - cycle 1'' state at disease onset, then ``Sick - cycle 2'' at the next cycle, and so on.
-In this way, each replicate of the ``Sick'' state can have different transition probabilities (e.g., mortality, risk of complications, etc.), costs, or utilities.
-We should note that we can also use this state expansion approach to time-dependency to model simulation-time dependency.
-However, as we see below, substantial state expansion can be cumbersome and potentially computationally burdensome.
-For simplicity, modelers should always consider simulation time-dependency first.

-Besides describing the two forms of time-dependency, we also illustrate the concept and implementation of transition rewards, such as one-time costs or utilities applied when individuals experience events when transitioning between certain states.
-These transition rewards reflect event-driven outcome impacts, such as a higher cost for the first cycle of disease onset due to increased diagnostic and management costs or the increased cost of transition to the dead state incurred from end-of-life interventions or management.\textsuperscript{ \hyperlink{ref-Krijkamp2019}{9}}
+Each intermediate ``Sick'' state can have different transition probabilities (e.g., mortality, risk of complications, etc.), costs, or utilities.
+We can also use this state expansion approach to model simulation-time dependence.
+However, as we see below, substantial state expansion can be cumbersome and potentially computationally expensive.
+For simplicity, modelers should always consider simulation-time dependence first.
+Besides describing the two forms of time dependence, we illustrate the concept and implementation of transition rewards, which capture one-time event-driven outcomes (e.g., costs or utilities) that individuals experience when transitioning between two states.\textsuperscript{ \hyperlink{ref-Krijkamp2019}{9}} For example, a higher cost immediately at disease onset due to diagnostic tests or the one-time cost of transition to the dead state incurred from end-of-life interventions or management.